southpaw05/SoVitsDiscordBot/README.md

 Change/replace the paths in VoiceCommands.cs to the paths on your own computer.

 Modify GetModelPath and GetConfigPath to match your local models

+Modify "fileName" in the Process Start for SO-VITS-SVC to your local installation